A Categorical Semantics of Fuzzy Concepts in Conceptual Spaces

 \section{Abstract}

 We define a symmetric monoidal category modelling fuzzy concepts and fuzzy conceptual reasoning within \Gardenfors{}' framework of conceptual (convex) spaces.
-We propose log-concave functions as models of fuzzy concepts, showing that these are the most general choice satisfying a criterion due to \Gardenfors{} and which are well-behaved compositionally.
+We propose log-concave functions as models of fuzzy concepts, showing that these are the most general choice which both are well-behaved compositionally and satisfy \Gardenfors{}' criterion of quasi-concavity.
 We then generalise these to define the category of log-concave probabilistic channels between convex spaces, which allows one to model fuzzy reasoning with noisy inputs, and provides a novel example of a Markov category.